Niwo1403/SimpleDnsServerSimulation/overview.md

 Here, the logs of the servers are stored.

 ## rsrc folder:
-In this folder, the .zone files represent the "logic" behind the server system.
-Every server has a file in where we his "known" servers are.
+In this folder, the .zone files contain the resource records for the server system.
+So every server has a file in which his "known" servers are.
-The config file is a standard config and tracks which server is assigned to which ip address.
+The config.json file is a standard config and tracks which server is assigned to which ip address, as well as the root server for the recursive resolver..

-## rsc folder:
+## src folder:
-This folder holds files for basic servers, the basic functionality of the logger and the main.py file which runs an example.
+This folder holds the whole code - files for basic servers, the basic functionality of a logger and the main.py file, which will start all server and run them until a keyboard interrupt..

 Also the dns and http servers are implemented here.
 ### dns folder:
 #### dns_server:
-This folder holds the files to implement a simple dns server, with methods to set up the server, listen to incoming request and handling requests.
+This folder holds the files to implement a simple dns server, with methods to set up the server and handling incoming request.
 #### recursive_resolver folder:
 This folder holds the files to implement the recursive resolver.
 Also with methods to set up and handle requests.
 In addition the cache for the resolver is implemented here.
 #### resource_record folder:
-With this folder the resource records are managed, generated and searched.
-It implements the basic functionality of a resource record.
+With this folder the resource records are read, managed and searched.
+It implements the basic functionality used to work with resource records.
 #### dns_message.py:
 This file implements the basic dns message.
 It has methods to build a new message and to set values for the fields.
+It's used to generate new json requests and responses or to read received ones.

 ### http_server:
 In this folder the simple http server is implemented.
 It holds methods to set up and run the server, and also to handle incoming requests.
+All http requests will be responded with "200 OK" as head and the incoming request and servername (e.g. windows.pcpools.fuberlin) as body.

 ## test folder:
+Includes files or scripts used to test the server.
 This folder has only the send_udp_msg.py file in it.
-This file is the "client" from which we can send requests to the resolver.
+This file is the "client" from which we can send UDP requests to the resolver.

 # What works, what not?